badass-courses/course-builder/apps/course-builder-web/README.md

 ### Env Vars from Vercel

-For those with access to the project in Vercel, here is how to grab those env vars:
+For those with access to the project in Vercel, here is how to grab those env vars.

+**NOTE: you'll want to make sure you've `cd`'d into `<project-root>/apps/course-builder-web` for this**:

 - 1. Make sure you are signed in to the Vercel CLI
   - `vercel login`